 How do I find out whether I can get any benefits or subsidies?

-If you need help applying for a benefit, subsidy or tax credit, visit your local Citizens Advice Bureau.
+If you need help with applying for a benefit, subsidy or tax credit, visit your local Citizens Advice Bureau.

 If you receive a benefit there are some obligations you'll need to meet, relating to: